 Then you can ask yourself what good does that do?
 This exercise can also bolster your effort to learn another essential truth: the bad part was always far worse than the good part was good.

-When you really accept that you are like all other chemical dependents in your helplessness against the disease of dependence, you will stop dwelling on the real or imagined hurts or deprivations or failures that you used to blame for your behavior; you will begin to stop feeling sorry for yourself.
+When you really accept that you are like all other chemical dependents in your helplessness against the condition of dependence, you will stop dwelling on the real or imagined hurts or deprivations or failures that you used to blame for your behavior.